Punit-Kumawat/Shield-Insurance-Analysis/README.md

  1 - Target High-Revenue Segments :

- •The 31-40 age group contributes the highest revenue ($166.73M).
+ • The 31-40 age group contributes the highest revenue ($166.73M).
 Marketing campaigns should be tailored to attract and retain this group.

- •The 65+ age group is the second-highest revenue generator ($145.23M), indicating a strong preference for policies among senior citizens.
+ • The 65+ age group is the second-highest revenue generator ($145.23M), indicating a strong preference for policies among senior citizens.

  2 - City-Specific Strategy :

- •Delhi NCR, Mumbai, and Hyderabad generate the highest revenue and have the most customers.
+ • Delhi NCR, Mumbai, and Hyderabad generate the highest revenue and have the most customers.
 Focus on improving customer experience and retention strategies in these cities.

- •Indore and Chennai have lower revenues but a notable number of customers, indicating potential for growth.
+ • Indore and Chennai have lower revenues but a notable number of customers, indicating potential for growth.

  3 - Optimize Sales Channels :

- •Offline-Agent sales contribute the highest number of customers (14,873).
+ • Offline-Agent sales contribute the highest number of customers (14,873).
 Investing in training and incentives for agents can boost sales further.

- •Online-App and Website sales are significantly lower.
+ • Online-App and Website sales are significantly lower.
 A strong digital marketing campaign and an easy-to-use interface can improve online sales.

 4 - Improve Policy Offerings :

- •POL2005HEL and POL1048HEL generate the highest revenue.
+ • POL2005HEL and POL1048HEL generate the highest revenue.
 These policies should be further promoted.

- •Lower revenue policies (e.g., POL4321HEL) should be reviewed for better pricing or improved benefits to attract customers.
+ • Lower revenue policies (e.g., POL4321HEL) should be reviewed for better pricing or improved benefits to attract customers.

  5 - Enhance Customer Retention :

- •Repeat customers can be encouraged through loyalty programs, renewal discounts, and targeted follow-ups.
+ • Repeat customers can be encouraged through loyalty programs, renewal discounts, and targeted follow-ups.

- •Analyzing why certain policies have higher repeat customers can help refine offerings.
+ • Analyzing why certain policies have higher repeat customers can help refine offerings.

  6 - Seasonal Trends :

  • March shows a peak in new customers.
 Special offers or discounts should be launched before this period to maximize conversions.

  • Other months have lower numbers; introducing seasonal campaigns can help maintain steady sales.

  7 - Engage Young Customers :

  Analyze why customers aged 18-30 show less interest in purchasing insurance policies.
 Develop affordable and customized plans tailored to their needs and financial situation to attract this age group.

 ## 🛠 Tools Used: